rixo/nollup-test-case-output-dir/README.md

 HMR fails in browser when a file is renamed.
 Server remains OK, a browser reload fixes the situation.

 In order to witness this, you've got to simultaneously rename a file, and change the content of the file that imports it.
-Otherwise you break on "missing module" (because the consumer still imports a file that has just been deleted -- renamed), which I think is expected.
+Otherwise you break on "missing module" (because the consumer still imports a file that has just been deleted -- renamed), which I think is expected, and operation resumes normally afterward :sunglasses:

 The real use case is an app that watches the project's sources in parallel to Nollup, and generates a manifest files that imports those files.
 The bundler processes both the manifest and the imported files.